MONITOR CALIBRATION

 4) Image> Adjustments: Desaturate.

 AT THIS POINT the desaturated image should look completely neutral, 100% gray (no colored tints, colored tones).
-If there are any hints of color in Photoshop desaturated RGB you have a bad monitor profile or very cheap monitor.
+If there are any hints of color in Photoshop desaturated RGB you have a bad monitor profile or very cheap or defective monitor.

 IF COLOR ONLY LOOKS BAD IN PHOTOSHOP (and other color-managed applications like Safari, iPhoto, Preview, Aperture) be sure to rule out monitor profile for defects, and be sure your work flow is applying the correct ICC profile and work space to your image.